idominikosgr/VibeKit-VDK-CLI/docs/SYNC-SYSTEM.md

-# Vibe Coding Rules Sync System
+# VibeKit VDK CLI Sync System

-The Vibe Coding Rules Sync System allows you to automatically download and synchronize AI rules from the remote repository at [https://github.com/idominikosgr/AI.rules](https://github.com/idominikosgr/AI.rules).
+The VibeKit VDK CLI Sync System allows you to automatically download and synchronize AI rules from the remote repository at [https://github.com/idominikosgr/VibeKit-VDK-AI-rules](https://github.com/idominikosgr/VibeKit-VDK-AI-rules).
 This ensures you always have the latest, most up-to-date rules for your AI assistants.

 ## Overview